Friends and Neighbours (not all friendly)

 Kushan coin of Kanishka I, showing Buddha (BODDO in Greek letters)

-The far eastern parts of the empire - once Achaemenid, then Alexander's, then Seleucid and Parthian - had by AD 100 fallen to the Yuezhi, now known as Kushans.
+The far eastern parts of the empire - once Achaemenid, then Alexander's, then Seleucid and Parthian - had by AD 100 fallen to the Yuezhi, by then known as Kushans.
 They had taken over from the Saka, who'd themselves taken over the Greco-Bactrian kingdoms.
 From their base in Bactria, they had expanded south into India, north into central Asia, and, between AD 100 -200, eastwards into China.
 The Silk Route had flourished since the reign of Mehrdad I - and more than just goods were moving along it.

 The Buddhist philosophy, which had originated in India in the 6th century BC, was now travelling along the trade routes into China.
 In AD 148, An Shigoa (An Shih-koa), a member of the Parthian royal family, took up residence in the Han Chinese capital at Luoyang.
 He translated numerous Buddhist writings into Chinese for the first time, and established temples.
 He was followed by other Parthian Buddhist monks.